IBM/charts/community/portworx/README.md

 - Tiller v2.9.0 and above is running on the Kubernetes cluster where you wish to deploy Portworx.
 - All [Pre-requisites](https://docs.portworx.com/#minimum-requirements). for Portworx fulfilled.

+### Trusted registries

+Container Image Security is enabled by default in ICP 3.1 and above.
+Hence add the following to the trusted registries so they can be pulled.
+* docker.io/portworx/*
+* docker.io/openstorage/*
+* gcr.io/google-containers/*
+* docker.io/lachlanevenson/*
+* docker.io/hrishi/*
+* quay.io/k8scsi/*

 ## Limitations
 * The portworx helm chart can only be deployed in the kube-system namespace.
 Hence use "kube-system" in the "Target namespace" during configuration.
 * You can only deploy one portworx helm chart per Kubernetes cluster.